meetopenbot/plugin-sdk/README.md

 # OpenBot Plugin SDK

 The official SDK for building plugins for [OpenBot](https://meetopenbot.com).
-This SDK provides the types and helpers needed to create plugins that can handle events, interact with storage, and render UI widgets within the OpenBot ecosystem.
+This SDK provides the types and helpers needed to create plugins that act as **agent runtimes**—handling events, interacting with storage, and rendering UI widgets within the OpenBot ecosystem.

 ## Installation